Atari ST: Design

-Original housing

 The original 520ST case design was created by Ira Velinsky, Atari's chief Industrial Designer.
 It is wedge-shaped, with bold angular lines and a series of grilles cut into the rear for airflow.
 The keyboard has soft tactile feedback and rhomboid-shaped function keys across the top.
 It is an all-in-one unit, similar to earlier home computers like the Commodore 64, but with a larger keyboard with cursor keys and a numeric keypad.
 The original has an external floppy drive (SF354) and AC adapter.
 Starting with the 1040ST, the floppy drive and power supply are integrated into the base unit.

-Port connections
+Ports

 The ports on the 520ST remained largely unchanged over its history.